Jodi (2023 film): Release and marketing

 Jodi was announced by Amberdeep Singh in December 2018 on his social media handle, following the release of Bhajjo Veero Ve.
 In January 2019, the title poster of the film was released revealing Diljit Dosanjh as a lead actor and producer along with Amrinder Gill and Karaj Gill.
 Also, the poster was released along a caption "Punjabi Cinema Zindabaad" which means "Long Live Punjabi Cinema".
 The film was initially scheduled to be released in 2019 but was postponed to 26 June 2020.
-It was again postponed due to COVID-19 pandemic.
-Now the film is slated to release on 5 May 2023.
+It was again postponed due to the COVID-19 pandemic.

+It was finally released on 5 May 2023.
+Four days before the film's release, a local court in Ludhiana stayed its release after a person named Ishdeep Randhawa filed a motion claiming that Chamkila's first wife Gurmail Kaur had sold the exclusive rights to make Chamkila's biopic to his father Gurdev Singh, who died in November 2022.
+Randhawa further alleged that Gurmail Kaur had collected ₹ 5 lakh from his father in exchange for the rights and signed a written agreement, after which the court postponed the film's release and all the morning shows scheduled for 5 May were cancelled.
+However, it was released in the evening after the distributor sent a letter to the theatres and multiplexes claiming that the situation had been resolved and both parties had reached an agreement.